GeorgeGkas/fake-bank-react-firebase/README.md

 The front-end was developed with React library.
 The back-end was designed using Firebase Cloud Functions, wrapped through Express framework to provide a clean REST design.
 Requests are handled with Axios library.
 Data are managed in Firestore database (provided by the Firebase platform).

 This app was created for educational purposes to test Firebase capabilities and is not suitable for production environments.
-Many thinks should be designed differently.
-For instance, this app use a lazy authentication mechanism that requires the user to pass his credentials in the request body every time he requests a resource.
-A better approach would be to authenticate the user only one time (by using a sign in form) and pass a session cookie in each request.
+Many things should be designed differently.
+For instance, this app uses a lazy authentication mechanism that requires the user to pass his credentials in the request body every time he requests a resource.
+A better approach would be to authenticate the user only one time (by using a sign in form) and use session cookies.

 ## Live version